 In recent days it has emerged that Wolfwalkers, a film created by Cartoon Saloon in Kilkenny has been nominated for best animated feature in the upcoming 93rd Academy Awards.

 “The Irish passion for storytelling and the arts has a created a culture perfectly suited for world class animation studios to thrive upon”

 With millions of children worldwide watching animated programmes produced here, Ireland is a recognised leader for TV, film, games and visual effects.

-In recent weeks we listed the top players in the Irish film industry and this week we are looking at the key players in the highly successful animation sector.
+We recently listed the top players in the Irish film industry and today we are looking at the key players in the highly successful animation sector.

 Key industry bodies include Screen Ireland and Animation Ireland.

 According to Screen Ireland the Irish animation industry has long been a creative cornerstone of Ireland’s vibrant film industry, and has witnessed substantial growth in the last decade.
 It is an integral and important component of Ireland’s digital and creative economy, employing 1,600 full-time staff.